torvalds/linux/Documentation/admin-guide/ras.rst

 EDAC device type
 ----------------

-In the header file, edac_core.h, there is a series of edac_device structures and APIs for the EDAC_DEVICE.
+In the header file, edac_pci.h, there is a series of edac_device structures and APIs for the EDAC_DEVICE.

 User space access to an edac_device is through the sysfs interface.